Admit it: You love emoji.

 There's even new versions of “people holding hands” combinations with different genders and races.
 Over 70 gender variations, and people with hearing impairments, mechanical limbs, and wheelchairs are all represented.

 Beyond more types of humans, Unicode 12 brings fun new animals and foods, including the much-requested Flamingo, Otter, Guide Dog, Waffle, Hindu Temple, Sari, Sloth, Mate, and White Heart.
 The Unicode Consortium has unveiled every new character here.

-Emojipedia also put them all together in a video, which you can watch above.
+For those that want to see all of them, Emojipedia also put all the original emoji designs together in a video.
 It said this is the sixth major emoji update since 2014.